 - RAF - environmental health technician

 - Royal Army Medical Corps - environmental health officer or technician

 - Royal Navy - environmental health officer.

 Recruitment agencies such as Osborne Richardson also handle EHP vacancies.

-Your training will involve a combination of academic study and practical training, including the completion of a portfolio.
-The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from a number of relevant organisations.
+The practical training element can be undertaken through a formal training placement with a local authority or by gaining experience from several relevant organisations.